Solar power is the most popular form of energy generation with public support at an amazing 87%.

 Generating solar power reduces your carbon footprint.
 Solar panels are a clean technology that harnesses the energy from the sun, which is a natural and renewable resource.
 Photovoltaics create significant savings on rising fuel and electricity bills and can improve your EPC rating, which is another advantage when you wish to buy or rent your property.

-With nearly a million home owners who have solar panels on their roof, finding glowing testimonials is not difficult.
+Nearly a million homeowners have solar panels on their roof.
+And finding glowing testimonials is not difficult.
 Every home I visit with solar panels involves an almost compulsory demonstration of how much their mini power station has generated and how little electricity they are purchasing.
-This conversation happens regardless of the home owners background: engineers, teachers and NHS staff are all proud of their investment decision and achieving virtual energy independence during the summer months.
+This conversation happens regardless of the homeowners' background: engineers, teachers and NHS staff are all proud of their investment decision and are achieving virtual energy independence during the summer months.

 As the UK's first clean technology platform, One Home covers a wide range of topics but what has become abundantly clear already is how popular solar energy is.
 Hits on the One Home website, social media results, and media interviews all favour solar energy.
 One survey concluded that 44% of the public want solar panels with battery storage by 2020 as part of the trend for smarter homes.
 Meanwhile, a survey by ClientEarth found an incredible 64% of consumers wanted to install their own solar panels at home if greater assistance was available.

-Solar power on homes is a great idea to save money on energy bills and to help protect the planet.
-The feed-in tariff is ending to new registrations in April 2019, therefore there is only a short window to benefit from this financial subsidy.
-However, on the plus side, a deadline is often a great motivator for people to act and with significant financial and environmental benefits from solar PV this is yet another good reason to act today.
+Solar power for homes is a great idea to save money on energy bills and to help protect the planet.
+With significant financial and environmental benefits from solar PV this is yet another good reason to act today.

 To find out if your home is suitable for solar panels and how to find qualified installers visit our solar power guide.